Zizaco/entrust/README.md

 ```

-Next, with both roles created let's assign then to the users.
+Next, with both roles created let's assign them to the users.
 Thanks to the `HasRole` trait this is as easy as:

 ```php
 $user = User::where('username','=','Zizaco')->first();